ychding11/ychding11.github.io/_posts/2017-9-9-3D-Rendering-API.md

 3. HW rasterizer just handles 3 kinds primitives: point, line and triangle.
 What's the rules for these primitives?
 How about a "pixel square" shared by multiple primitives?
 What if MSAA applies?

+### environment map
+It is a GPU programming hack to implement specular refelctive surface.
+- Generate a cube map to represent the eviroment irradiance.
+It depends on camera view, so it needs to be dynamically generated.
+- It is in Pixel Shader to sample cube map to get the reflected irradiance.
+The sample vector is key point.
+- In order to reduce compute, sample vector can be calculated in Vertex Shader in view space.
+Then interpolate in screnn space.

+A goode example is preferred.

 ### reference
 - [MSDN Subscription Download](https://msdn.microsoft.com/en-us/subscriptions/downloads/)